-Sometimes the inlet valves in cisterns get stuck because there is dirt in the water.
-You must turn off the water at the mains or a nearby stopcock to rectify this.
+Sometimes the inlet valves in cisterns get stuck because there is dirt in the toilet water.
+To rectify this, you must turn off the water at the mains or a nearby stopcock.
 Then you will need to disassemble the unit, clean it, and put it together again.
 An Ormond plumber from our company will help you if you live; otherwise, we will send someone from your area.

 Remember that some cisterns are easier to access than others, and if you aren’t sure what to do, call in a plumber.
 We at Precision Electrical and Plumbing are here to help.

 Good luck keeping your toilet sparking clean and free from stubborn stains!
 Until next time!